The surprising connection between after-hours work and decreased productivity

 At the same time that desk workers are struggling with time management, many are also excited about the potential of AI tools to give them more command over balancing their time.

-An overwhelming majority of executives – 94% – feel some urgency to incorporate AI into their organisations, with half of executives saying that they feel a strong sense of urgency.
+An overwhelming majority of executives—94%—feel some urgency to incorporate AI into their organizations, with half of executives saying they feel a strong sense of urgency.
 And yet, our survey shows that adoption of AI is still in its infancy, with only one in five desk workers reporting that they have used AI tools for work.

-Given the low adoption, it’s not surprising that most desk workers (more than 80%) say that AI tools are not improving their productivity at work – yet.
+Given the low adoption, it’s not surprising that most desk workers (more than 80%) say that AI tools are not improving their productivity at work—yet.
 But they’re anticipating that AI will assist with one of the biggest struggles of the workday: meetings.
-The top three activities that employees expect AI will provide the most value for in the future are 1) meeting notes and recaps 2) writing assistance and 3) automation of workflows.
+The top three activities that employees expect AI will provide the most value in the future are 1) meeting notes and recaps 2) writing assistance and 3) automation of workflows.

-‘People at every job level may be shocked to see that more than two hours of meetings a day reduces productivity.
+“People at every job level may be shocked to see that more than two hours of meetings a day reduces productivity.
 It may feel unrealistic to many team leaders to try to hit that target today.
 But that’s where the newest generation of AI tools could be a lifesaver.
-An AI assistant that could accurately summarise meeting notes and automate common workflows could be the key that frees up our time and helps us to unlock the balance we need to set ourselves up for success.’
+An AI assistant that could accurately summarize meeting notes and automate common workflows could be the key that frees up our time and helps us to unlock the balance we need to set ourselves up for success.”

 Methodology